-Nationwide — Easter is a very popular annual holiday celebrated by millions around the world every April.
+Nationwide — Easter is a very popular annual holiday celebrated by millions around the world every March or April.
 It is generally celebrated on a Sunday to commemorate the resurrection of Jesus Christ.
 But it can also involve rabbits (bunnies), color-painted eggs, white baskets and sometimes actual activities such as an “Easter egg hunt” or pictures being taken with an Easter bunny mascot.

 Some people, after finding out the true origin of Easter, decide that they don’t want to have anything to do with it.